Tokyo Xtreme Racer: Drift 2: Career

-As with the original, the goal is to defeat all Slashers (bosses of roads) to win the game.
-Although, some new tweaks have been made.
-For instance, a road only has one Slasher now, and number of Tricky drivers (more powerful drivers serving as prelude to a Slasher) have been added.
-Some drivers from the previous games have been now made Slashers, while some of them changed locations (for instance, Haruna Guardian now has a new car and is a Slasher, while the previous Haruna Slasher Lonely Wanderer is now an Akagi slasher).
+As with the original, the goal is to defeat all "Slashers" (bosses) to win the game.
+Unlike in the first game, a course only has one Slasher, and number of Supporter drivers (more powerful drivers, serving as a prelude to a Slasher) have been added.
 Slashers drive special vehicles with unique body kits, paint and stickers.
-In the original release, it's possible to "recreate" Slashers' cars.
-In Conquest mode, player also has the ability to unlock some special cars as well to buy them, which have custom body kits, paint job, vinyls and rims.
-Every driver in the game has its own biography (which is mostly comical), a car and car's specs.
-A difference from the previous game is that in the previous game, only bets were with special car parts or a new car, but in this game all races feature bets, with some of them featuring parts or vehicles.
+In Conquest mode, the player has the ability to unlock some special cars as well to buy them, which have custom body kits, paint jobs, vinyls and rims.
+Every driver in the game have their own biography, often with a comedic tone, as well as their own unique car.
+The player can participate in bets during races, with the ability to win car parts or new vehicles.

-Category races have been changed as well, with three types of them: Standard Races, Gymkhana and Advanced Races.
-Standard races are CA challenges which allows the player to progress through levels, which in turn allows the player to race in Advanced Races.
+Category races have been changed as well, consisting of three types: Standard Races, Advanced Races and Gymkhana.
+Standard Races allow the player to progress through levels, which in turn allows the player to race in Advanced Races.
 Advanced Races have special medal prizes, which can unlock some new equipment, new cars and also short courses.
-Gymkhana is different from the both, instead featuring a parking lot with cones, with both TA and CA challenges for Gymkhana racing.
+Gymkhana features a parking lot with cones, where the player must score the most points to win.

-With the same plot as the original game had, some differences have been made.
-For instance, a new plot was designed featuring Thirteen Devils and Kingdom Twelve.
-Thirteen Devils is a racing team from Tokyo that has arrived on highways of Japan to conquer all the major courses.
-They are a group of 13 drivers with high-performance cars, with all of them having a distinctive yellow paint job and custom vinyls.
-Opposed to them are Kingdom Twelve, a group of 12 professional racers who race to "protect" the highway drivers from city racers, and they have arrived to combat Thirteen Devils, and they have custom vinyls and high-end performance cars.
-The player, during the game, will have an opportunity to race drivers from both groups, and they are regularly mentioned during the game via messaging.
-Later, a secret will be revealed at the end of the staff credits.
+The game's plot revolves around two racing teams, Thirteen Devils and Kingdom Twelve.
+Thirteen Devils is a team from Tokyo, seeking to dominate the racing scene.
+They are a group of thirteen drivers with high-performance cars, all of them having a distinctive yellow paint job and custom vinyls.
+Opposed to them are Kingdom Twelve, a group of twelve professional racers who race to "protect" their courses.
+They also bear custom vinyls and high-end performance cars.
+During the course of the game, the player will have opportunities to race drivers from both groups, and they are regularly mentioned during the game via messaging.